Automation with Shortcuts and x-callback URLs¶

 Pyto provides Shortcuts for running scripts and code.
 Shortcuts will open Pyto to execute the code and it’s not possible to retrieve the result.
 See x-callback URLs for getting callbacks.

 Run Code will execute the given code with the given arguments.
-Code can be executed in app or without leaving Shortcuts.
-If you uncheck
+Can be executed in app or without leaving Shortcuts.

-Get Script Output will wait for a script to be executed and will return its output.
+Get Script Output will wait for a script to be executed and returns its output.

 Pyto supports x-callback URLs for running scripts from other apps and getting the result.